William Brown (admiral): War with Brazil

 Brown remained active.
 Uruguay had been a bone of contention between Spain and Portugal for three centuries and now played the same role in relations between Argentina and Brazil.
 On 14 December 1825, war broke out between Argentina and Brazil.

-The Argentine authorities had neither an experienced admiral nor a fleet, with all their energies being deployed into land campaigns along the borders.
+The Argentine authorities had neither an experienced admiral nor a fleet, with all their energies being deployed to land campaigns along the borders.
 The coast seemed invisible, and Brown had long campaigned for an operational fleet but was ignored and labelled a "foreigner" by most of his opposition, which had turned from the "blue shirt" of the union to the "red shirt" of the federation.
 Then his chance finally came.

 He was once again coaxed from his retirement by the "cap in hand" opposition to save the port of Buenos Aires.
 Brown accepted his commission and with a team of caulkers, he started building and equipping a fleet, as best he could.